General Junction Condition and Casimir Effect for (1+1)-Dimensional Scalar Network CFT: General Junction Conditions

-This section derives the new JC (\ref{JC2}) from the action principle and discusses its consistency with energy conservation at nodes (\ref{conservation law}), as well as its physical realization in the real world.
-Without loss of generality, we focus on the $(1+1)$-dimensional free massless scalar field.
-Generalizations to other field theories and higher dimensions are straightforward.
+This section derives the general junction conditions (JCs) consistent with the action principle and energy conservation at nodes, as stated in equation (\ref{conservation law}), for (1+1)-dimensional free scalar fields.
+To begin, we will first examine two typical JCs derived from the action principle and their physical realizations in the real world.
+Subsequently, we will derive the most general junction conditions based on energy conservation at the nodes.
+In this paper, we focus on free scalars in (1+1) dimensions, but generalizations to other field theories and higher dimensions are straightforward.
+For more details, please refer to Appendix A.